 This conversation hit close to home for me.
 As the holidays are upon us, I will admit I sometimes dread (gasp!
 Yes, I said it!) the hustle and bustle that accompanies the season – the overcrowded stores, the decorating, the holiday cards, the endless to-do lists, etc.

-This year, however, my daughter is three.
-I’ve had the extraordinary opportunity to experience the holidays through her eyes.
+Yet, I think back to when my daughter was younger.
+I had the extraordinary opportunity to experience the holidays through her eyes.
 I watched her squeal with delight as we decorated our tree and our home.
 I’ve laughed with her as she’s sang Jingle Bells and Rudolph five thousand times.
 And of course, I was able to see her become awestruck by Santa.
 (Even if she wouldn’t sit in his lap for the picture!)

-Seeing the wonder of the season through the eyes of a child has shifted my perspective and has enabled me to remember what I love about the holidays.
+Seeing the wonder of the season through the eyes of a child shifted my perspective and enabled me to remember what I loved about the holidays.

 Perspective dictates our experience and how we choose to see the world.
 Sometimes, we get so tired or jaded that we only see the negatives.
 When that happens, there is an opportunity to look for and remember the positives.
 By shifting our perspective, we can shift our experience.